 A concussion can affect memory, judgment, reflexes, speech, balance and muscle coordination.
 People with concussions often report a brief period of amnesia or forgetfulness, where they cannot remember what happened immediately before or after the injury.
 They may act confused, dazed or describe “seeing stars.”
 Paramedics and athletic trainers who suspect a person has suffered a concussion may ask the injured person if they know their name, what month/year it is and where they are.

 Even mild concussions should not be taken lightly.
-Neurosurgeons and other brain-injury experts emphasize that although some concussions are less serious than others, there is no such thing as a "minor concussion."
+Neurosurgeons and other brain injury experts emphasize that although some concussions are less serious than others, there is no such thing as a minor concussion.
 In most cases, a single concussion should not cause permanent damage.
-A second concussion soon after the first one does not have to be very strong for its effects to be permanently disabling or deadly.
+A second concussion soon after the first one does not have to be very strong for its effects to be permanently disabling.

 - Nausea or vomiting

 - Memory loss

 - Ringing ears

 - Sensitivity to light

 - Trouble falling asleep